 When you do visit your parents, make sure their house is safe and comfortable.
 Make sure to take care of all possible danger areas, including locks, alarm systems, and tripping hazards.
 Being unsure of whether or not your parents are safe in their own house when you live far away can be very unsettling, and by double-checking all these precautions, you can ease your fears.

 Be Careful of Moving Your Parents Into Your Home

 Be careful about moving your parents to your current home simply because you are worried about them living so far away.
 Most aging parents are comfortable with their home, their routine, and their community, and the adjustment to a new environment can be much worse than letting them live in their own home far away from you.
 If you feel it necessary to move them to your home, have a lengthy discussion with your parents to ensure they are comfortable with the transition.

 Stay in touch

 More often than not, simply staying in touch is the most important thing you can do.
-There is no need to jump on an airplane every time you have a worry about your parents.
-By keeping in touch, you can calm the daily fears you are having about their well being.
+There is no need to jump on an airplane whenever you worry about your parents.
+By keeping in touch, you can calm the daily fears you are having about their well-being.
 Furthermore, you will know about any developing issues before they get too serious.
-This way you can be prepared for a medical crisis if it arises in the future.
-Sometimes the best thing you can do for your parents is to just talk to.
+This way you can be prepared for a medical crisis if it arises.
+Sometimes the best thing you can do for your parents is to just talk to them.